rosyyang224/rosyyang224/README.md

 ## About Me

-I’ve worked on projects in machine learning, full-stack development, and workflow automation, and I love the challenge of figuring things out when the path isn’t clear.
-Whether I’m untangling messy data or finding a faster way to get something done, I get most excited when the work helps real users.
+I enjoy tackling ambiguous problems, whether it’s building machine learning models, developing end-to-end apps, or automating clunky workflows.
+I’m driven by the impact, especially when the solution makes things smoother or faster for real people.

 ---